AFx3/AFx3.github.io/index.md

 Master in Computer Science at “Università di Pisa”, with majors: ICT Solutions Architect, with the master thesis: "Taint Analysis for Detecting Memory Issues in Multi-language Programs" (2022-2024).

-Teaching assistant for the M.Sc. courses “Advanced Software Engineering" (2023) and “Mobile and Cyber-Physical Systems” (2024).

 Since November 2024, PhD student at the "IMT School for Advanced Studies Lucca", enrolled in the Systems Science - Software Quality track, advisors Letterio Galletta and Pierpaolo Degano.
 Member of the SySMA research unit.

 ---